rebeirima/hci_hw/README.md

 ## Tier 2
 doodle_app: Implement a user-testable version of Doodle <br><br>
-when2meet_app: Implement a user-testable version of When2Meet - working on
+when2meet_app: Implement a user-testable version of When2Meet